ajkneisl/Chad/readme.md

 ### Discord Server
 https://discord.gg/EEHKTW

-### Building // Personal Use
+### Personal Use
-We provide no support for personal usage, and do not provide any builds of jhobot.
-You may use some the bot's files, but with credit.
+We do not provide any support for personal usage of the bot.
+There's no point of using the bot for personal usage, or at least the provided jar(s) due to watermarks.
+If you plan to use part of the bot, credit would be greatly appreciated.